robertkohl125/PuppyShelter/README.md

 ##PuppyShelter Project
 ========================

-This project sets up a puppy shelter website supported by a database and demonstrates some code to manipulate that database.
+This project sets up a puppy shelter website supported by a relational database and demonstrates some code to manipulate that database.
 Please view my commits for latest updates.

 ###Features
 -----------
-* All CRUD operators for database modules,
+* All CRUD operators for database modules
-* Flask,
+* Flask
-* WTForms including selects and validators,
+* WTForms including selects and validators
-* Logging,
+* Logging
 * email
 * SMS (Twilio)
-* Pagination on the puppies page
+* Pagination

 ###Bugs/Lingering issues
 ------------------------
-* Edit functions not auto filling HTML fields.
+* Edit functions not auto filling HTML fields
 * Puppy picture links not working

 ###Technology Used